qrichert/goji/docs/StyleGuide.md

 Classes
 -------

-- **`pre-heading`**: Like a sub title but before the title.
+- **`.pre-heading`**: Like a sub title but before the title.
 Could be used for the date of an article or the category.